getbubblenow/bubble-docs/releases/adventure.md

 our existing connection and stream blocking.

 ### Expanded ShadowBan Support
-We've added ShadowBan support for several social media sites: Facebook, Instagram, Twitter, and Reddit.
+We've added ShadowBan support for several social media sites: Facebook, Instagram, Twitter, LinkedIn, and Reddit.

 ### More of the Internet "Just Works"
 With our alpha release, users experienced problems using certain native apps like the iOS App Store, banking apps,